 Some good advice from an elderly lady: “Love people.
 Some don’t respond to your love, but keep on loving them all the same.
 If someone hurts me, I ask God to bless them.”
 Saint John of the Cross advises, “Where there is no love, put love and then you will find love.”

 When you get old, you have to have a sense of humor.
-If something gets you mad or upset, look on the “funny side” rather than the “sunny side.”
+If something gets you mad or upset, look on the “funny side” and the “sunny side.”

 As we age, it is vital to come to a deeper prayer life.
 In retirement, we have a whole new career: Prayer.
 As they say, “Gray power is pray power.”